EleotleCram/jshamcrest/doc/modules/jshamcrest.rst

 .. function:: SimpleMatcher.matches(actual)

-   Checks if this matcher matches the *actual* value.
+   Checks if this matcher matches *actual*.

    :arg actual: Actual value.
    :returns:    True if the matcher matches the actual value; false otherwise.